- The process of simultaneously laying employees off and making new hires needs to be navigated cautiously.

-There are large differences between being furloughed and being laid off.
-Much of the time, furloughed workers are still technically employees of the company; they are just removed from the payroll as their work hours are temporarily eliminated (frozen).
+There’s a big difference between getting furloughed and being laid off.
+Usually, furloughed workers are still employees of the company, but are removed from the payroll as their work hours are temporarily eliminated (frozen).
 Most of the time, furloughed workers retain their employment rights, benefits, seniority and status within their position.

 Should layoffs be permanent or temporary?

 Layoffs, in and of themselves, should be communicated to the employee as a permanent departure from the company.
 If circumstances change, you can always contact them and explain your reasons for inviting them back.
-Never promise future employment to anyone, however, since you cannot predict the future and, more importantly, a verbal promise of employment may be considered a contract for employment in legal circles.
+Never promise future employment to anyone, however, since you cannot predict the future.
+More importantly, a verbal promise of employment may be considered a contract for employment in legal circles.